 Below is an outline of steps that are required at a minimum to establish a disabling condition, to assess the need for (a) related accommodation(s) and to determine (an) appropriate accommodation(s).
-A student with special needs seeking accommodations should request, from the Dean for Clinical Education, the specific requirements for their disability or disabilities.
+A student with special needs seeking accommodations should request, from the Dean of Student Services, the specific requirements for their disability or disabilities.